pflanze/functional-perl/htmlgen/README.md

 a module, which takes time and can fail with network or server errors;
 the results are cached, thus subsequent runs will be fast.

+## Dependencies

+Htmlgen needs `Function::Parameters`, `Sub::Call::Tail`,
+`LWP::UserAgent`, `LWP::Protocol::https`, and `Text::Markdown` (and
+`URI` which is probably depended on by LWP anyway, and `File::Spec`, which might be in the core.)

+If you don't want to (or can't) install `Sub::Call::Tail`, you can instead rely on the bundled tail expansion hack by running:

+    meta/tail-expand && HTMLGEN_=1 website/gen

+Otherwise you could just run:

+    website/gen

 ## Formatting

 The *.md files support standard Markdown format plus the following